oikoweather/oiko-docs/docs/index.md

 Ready to jump right into your analysis?
 Oikolab has post-processed hundreds of terabytes of weather data that you can access in seconds - whether you require 1 month or 80 years of weather data.

-Here's some examples of what you can do with Oikolab API:
+Here are some examples of what you can do with Oikolab API:

 * **Building Simulation** - Download AMY EPW files for any location from 1940 to present.
 * **Asset Management** - Have assets in hundreds of locations?
 Download time-series weather data for all locations with a single API call.